 This section describes the current status of the Lower Cowlitz Subbasin fall Chinook Salmon population based on recent and available data.
 In addition, we identify Viable Salmonid Population (VSP) metrics needed to evaluate the status of this population with regard to reaching recovery under ESA guidelines.
-Where appropriate, we propose changes to both hatchery and monitoring programs to facilitate evaluation of progress toward population recovery.
-During the period covered by this FHMP, we will use a single Integrated Hatchery Program to produce 3.5 million sub-yearling (age-1) smolts that will supplement natural spawning in the Tilton Subbasin population and provide fisheries both below and above Mayfield Dam.
-We will continue to evaluate the hatchery program and fisheries management and will make refinements or adjustments, as described in this FHMP, to effectively supplement and manage the Lower Cowlitz Subbasin fall Chinook Salmon population.
+Where appropriate, changes to hatchery and/or monitoring programs are proposed to facilitate evaluation of progress toward population recovery.
+During the period covered by this FHMP, a single Integrated Hatchery Program to produce 3.5 million sub-yearling smolts is proposed to supplement natural spawning in the Tilton Subbasin population and provide fisheries both below and above Mayfield Dam.
+The hatchery program and fisheries management will continue to be refined or adjusted, as described in this FHMP, to effectively supplement and manage the Lower Cowlitz Subbasin fall Chinook Salmon population.
+Moving forward and until a Transition Plan is developed, Tacoma Power and the FTC will use the APR process annually to determine how best to collect broodstock based on the available preseason information.
+Within the first year following completion of this FHMP, Tacoma Power and the FTC will develop a Transition Plan that identifies data gaps required to be filled prior to transition (e.g., marking strategy, abundance).
+Following completion of the Transition Plan and initiation of strategies to fill critical data gaps, fish collected at the Barrier Dam Fish Separator will be used as the primary source for broodstock, unless other circumstances warrant additional consideration by the FTC.
+In addition, Tacoma Power and the FTC have developed a White Paper (included as Appendix D) describing various perspectives for use during development of the Transition Plan.
+For additional information on the Transition Plan, see Appendix B.

 The Lower Cowlitz Subbasin fall Chinook Salmon population includes all natural-origin fall Chinook Salmon that occupy the lower Cowlitz River and all tributaries from the mouth of the Cowlitz River up to the Barrier Dam (rkm 81), including those from the current hatchery programs at Cowlitz Salmon Hatchery but excluding those from the Toutle and Coweeman rivers (Figure 3.1-1; NMFS 2016).
-Except for the Toutle and Coweeman rivers, it is the sole remaining population of the original two fall Chinook Salmon populations that inhabited the Cowlitz Basin (NOAA Fisheries 2004).
+Except for the Toutle and Coweeman rivers, the lower Cowlitz River is the sole remaining population of the original two fall Chinook Salmon populations that inhabited the Cowlitz Basin (NOAA Fisheries 2004).
 It was found to be "Depressed" (WDFW 2002) and, as part of the lower Columbia River ESU, was listed as threatened under the ESA in 2005 and reaffirmed in 2011 and 2016.
 This population is classified as a Contributing population for recovery of the lower Columbia River ESU and must attain its recovery and viability goals for the ESU to be considered recovered (LCFRB 2010).

-The Lower Cowlitz Subbasin fall Chinook Salmon population is currently supplemented by hatchery production.
+The Lower Cowlitz Subbasin fall Chinook Salmon population is currently supplemented by hatchery production from Cowlitz Salmon Hatchery.
 The combined hatchery- and natural-origin Lower Cowlitz Subbasin population is relatively abundant (Table 3.1-1) and is the source population for restoring the population originally found above Mayfield Dam (Figure 3.1-1).
-The most recent 5-year mean hatchery-origin adult run size and return to the Lower Cowlitz Subbasin have met hatchery production goals, while the number of natural-origin spawners in nature is approaching the minimum recovery target.
+The most recent 5-year mean hatchery-origin adult run size and return to the Lower Cowlitz Subbasin have met hatchery production goals, while the number of natural-origin spawners in nature is approaching the minimum viability abundance target.
 Numbers of broodstock spawned in the hatchery and smolts produced have also consistently met their respective targets.